j-505/JonathanFlores.github.io/index.md

  the H-bridge motor driver.
 This was a bit more challenging because the layout changes when using Servo motors and ROS.
-Addressing the arduino and servo motors are iterpretted in terms of subscribing and publishing to topics and nodes.
+Addressing the arduino and servo motors are interpreted in terms of subscribing and publishing to topics and nodes.
 The serial node (ROS node for arduino interfacing) will basically be subcribing to the 5 servo topics so that when it